Tuufless/FFXIV-Elemental-Raid-Macros/_ultimates/fru/02_usurper_of_frost.en.md

 # Usurper of Frost（シヴァ・ミトロン）

+The tank that opens this fight should be the tank that did not invuln the second *Powder Mark Trail* towards the end of P1 (which is usually the MT).

-The boss opens the fight with *Quadruple Slap* on the player with most hate (which should be the MT).
+The boss opens the fight with *Quadruple Slap* on the tank.
 Despite the name, this is actually a "two-hit" tankbuster, but the first hit applies a *Physical Vulnerability Up* debuff that *can* be Esuna'ed.

-Both hits can be invulned by the MT.
+Both hits can be invulned.

 The boss will auto-attack twice after the tankbuster, and its damage is increased with the *Physical Vulnerability Up* debuff.

-Consider having the ST briefly *Provoke* the boss to take the auto-attacks.
+Either *Esuna* the *Physical Vulnerability Up*, mitigate through the two auto-attacks, or have the ST *Provoke* the boss to take the auto-attacks.

 The boss then teleports slightly south of center and casts *Mirror Image* which summons an (untargetable) Oracle's Reflection before casting *Diamond